-Ethiopia's economy is based mainly on agriculture.
-Ethiopia has 74.3 million hectares of land, almost half of the total area of the country, which is suitable for agriculture out of which only 18 million is currently utilized.
-With altitudes ranging from 148 meters below sea level to 4,620 meters above it, the country has 18 major and 49 sub agro-ecological zones, each with its own agricultural and biological potential.
-Ethiopia has the soil and the climate required for a variety of food crops.
+Ethiopia's economy is mainly based on agriculture.
+Ethiopia has 74.3 million hectares of land, almost half of the total area of the country, which is suitable for agriculture but only 18 million of which is currently utilised.
+Ethiopia has the soil and the climate required for the production of a variety of food crops.
 The main crops grown are cereals, pulses and oil seeds.
 A broad range of fruits and vegetables and cut flowers are fast growing exports.
 Coffee, cotton, tobacco, sugar cane, tea and spices are the main commercial cash crops grown in the country.
-Apart from these, the country has great potential for large scale plantations to produce jatropha and castor bean.
-Ethiopia is ranked first in Africa for its livestock population.
-In commercial forestry, Ethiopia has a very broad market and is open for foreign investors for the production and manufacturing of gum and incense.
+Apart from these, the country also has great potential for large scale production of jatropha and castor.
+Ethiopia is ranked first in Africa in its livestock population.
+Opportunities also exist in commercial forestry and the production and manufacturing of gum and incense is open for foreign investors.